 The ECJ has already ruled, twice, declaring the Bulgarian sanction regime to be incompatible with the proportionality principle of EU law, the Commission said.

-A second reasoned opinion urged Bulgaira to correctly transpose EU law on recognition of judgments imposing custodial sentences.
+A second reasoned opinion urged Bulgaria to correctly transpose EU law on recognition of judgments imposing custodial sentences.
 Bulgaria has not communicated any adopted national law transposing the EU rules on recognition of such judgments, nor provided satisfactory answers on completion of the ongoing legislative procedures.

 As part of its monitoring of the implementation of the Asylum Procedures Directive, the EC sent a reasoned opinion to Bulgaria asking to fully transpose the directive.

 Additionally, a reasoned opinion also asked Bulgaria to fully transpose the European rules on accessibility of the websites and mobile applications.
-If Bulgaria does not act within the next two months on the reasoned opions, the EC can the case to the Court of Justice of the EU.
+If Bulgaria does not act within the next two months on the reasoned opinions, the EC can the case to the Court of Justice of the EU.

 Separately, the EC sent four letters of formal notice, the first stage in infringement proceedings.
 Two of them asked Bulgaria to comply with EU rules and remove restrictions on provision of services – the excessive administrative expenses imposed on foreign providers of security services and the legal provision that defines the duration for the temporary cross-border provision of services.